dafiti-group/data-and-analytics-training/laboratory/data-pipeline/LAB-pipeline.md

 mkdir -p training/platform/<your.name|random>
 ```

-> To list all avalilable branchs in your repository run the command `git branch`
+> To list all available branchs in your repository run the command `git branch`

 # Task 2: Create Named Query

 In this task you will set some NQ steps to to create a fact table in Data Warehouse.
 You will extract data from Athena and model the table in Redshift, you will know in practice how each scope of named query works.

-Open you prefered text editor and create a file with the following query:
+Open your preferred text editor and create a file with the following query:

 > **Note:** there are 2 variables in this query but you don't need to replace it, you will set the value of the variables in Glove parameters